 GMP, in common with most other public bodies in the UK, must publish information to show how we comply with the Public Sector Equality Duty under the Equality Act 2010.
-This new duty has effect from 31st January 2012.
+This new duty came into effect from 31st January 2012.
 You can find out more information about the Act and the Duty at the website of the Home Office.

 In considering what information we publish we have thought about what information people might be interested in, what information other police services and other public sector bodies publish and the guidance published by the Government Equalities Office and the Equality and Human Rights Commission (EHRC).
+We have used this section of our website to publish information that demonstrates the incorporation of ‘due regard’ to the Public Sector Equality Duty.

-GMP is committed to positively responding to the new Duty and whilst we have given thought to what people might want us to publish, we would welcome suggestions from the communities of Greater Manchester regarding what more information we should publish here.
-If you have any suggestions for future publication please e-mail us at email@example.com.
-The commitment we are making to positively respond to the new equality duty does not affect our other duties, such as the access to information provided by the Freedom of Information Act.
+GMP is committed to positively responding to the Duty and whilst we have given thought to what people might want us to publish, we would welcome suggestions from the communities of Greater Manchester regarding what more information we should publish here.
+If you have any suggestions for future publications please e-mail us at email@example.com.
+The commitment we are making to positively respond to the equality duty does not affect our other duties, such as the access to information provided by the Freedom of Information Act.

 The duty to publish equality related information requires public sector bodies with more than 150 employees to publish information about their staff.
 The most recent demographic information regarding the staff of Greater Manchester Police is published on our Equality Performance Data page.
 We update this information quarterly.